Why Apply for an Electronic Money Institution License in Cyprus

 - Appoint two executive directors (Cyprus residents), two non-executive directors, a compliance officer, back office staff, and an IT specialist

-- Contribute required share capital for licensing
+- Contribute the required share capital for licensing

 - Maintain sufficient capital to cover business operations (salaries, marketing, operational expenses) for at least one year